LunaNerd/synthetic-dataset-generation/readme.md

 What was added and changed to this repository:
 - More configurability of the poisson blending and a implementation that works on small objects using OpenCV
-- Examples of config files with visual examples of the results
+- (WIP) Examples of config files with visual examples of the results
 - Being able to configure the size range of objects per class.
-This way small flowers can get a smaller range then bigger flowers.
+This way different flower species can get a different size range
+- The size distribution can be configured between a random range and other distribution types
+- Foreground objects are able to be of different classes instead of just one

 This repo helps you to very easily create your own instance segmentation dataset rapidly.
 What do you need?